-The Hoonicorn Mustang project began in 2013 as a way to extol the virtues of Ford Performance and racing suppliers.
+The Ford Hoonicorn Mustang project began in 2013, with Hoonicorn V1, as a way to extol the virtues of Ford Performance and racing suppliers.
 The need for big Hoonicorn horsepower necessitated a potent V8.
 That is where Catcus Jack offered the expertise of his engine builders.
 Roush-Yates built a bulletproof 410 stroker.
 The car debuted as the 1965 Hoonicorn RTR, sending 845 horsepower to all wheels.

 In order to spin all tires, all the time, the engine specs start with a Ford 5.8-liter small-block V8.
 The architecture dates back to the Windsor block, but Roush Mustang improved the internals for strength and lower friction.
 It is loaded with forged internals and a solid-roller camshaft.
 Perhaps one of the most guarded secrets are the valve events of this unique Roush Yates Turbocharged 410 cubic-inch Ford V8.

 This 1965 Ford Mustang was built from the ground up to be All Wheel Drive.
-That is why Ken chose Vaughn Gittin’s team to work their magic.
+That is why Ken chose Vaughn Gittin's team to work their magic.
 Starting in the virtual realm, the RTR team realized strength and safety are paramount.
 Therefore they chose carbon fiber body panels over a tube frame chassis.
-ASD Motorsports was brought onboard to build an inboard suspension.
+ASD Motorsports was brought on board to build an inboard suspension.
 Control arms were CNC machined from billet stock.
-This allows the Hoonicorn Mustang weight to be lower than any late-model Ford for sale.
+This allows Ken Block's Mustang weight to be lower than any late-model Ford for sale.
 The ultimate aspect is less un-sprung weight than many dedicated race cars.

 After destroying 20 sets of tires in Los Angeles, Hoonigan Racing decided to attack the world's most famous hill climb.
 Instead of racing at Sea Level, the Hoonicorn Mustang would be starting at 4,700 feet and racing into the sky.
 Therefore Garrett Turbochargers offered to acclimate the Hoonicorn engine to high altitudes.
 The velocity stacks were retired in favor of a 3D printed intake by Switzer Dynamics.
 This allows 21 lbs of boost to fill the cylinders with the help of a custom camshaft.
 Aspects like these prevent the likelihood of another Hoonicorn Mustang for sale.